clayrisser/linux-factory/README.md

 > a framework used to create custom debian distributions

+## Tools

+grub-emu - used to test grub without rebooting

 ## Dependencies

 This system can only be built from a Debian based operating system.
 While